ELDAELRA/trsproc/README.md

 ![GitHub Tag](https://img.shields.io/github/v/tag/ELDAELRA/trsproc)

-*trsproc* is a Python module allowing multiple operations and automatic processing of TRS files from the [Transcriber](https://sourceforge.net/projects/trans/ "Download link").
+*trsproc* is a Python module allowing multiple operations and automatic processing of TRS files from [Transcriber](https://sourceforge.net/projects/trans/ "Download link").

 Prior installation of Python 3.6+ is necessary.
 Install *trsproc* using pip and fork it on GitHub.